phd20/phd20.github.io/_posts/2022-11-18-creating-a-basic-interactive-map-in-obsidian.md

 ## Optimize Your Map

+{: .box-warning}
-> ⚠️ Be sure to add the image bounds before adding markers as existing markers may not update afterward.
+**Warning:** Be sure to add the image bounds before adding markers as existing markers may not update afterward.

 Defining the bounds of your image will let Obsidian know *exactly* how big it is and allow you to measure distances on the map accurately.
 Here's what the code block looks like with bounds: